RichardDev01/Adaptive-Systems-2021/modelfree_prediction/README_modelfree_prediction.md

 ## Outcome On policy SARSA TD control

-### Disclaimer, there is a bug that I can't solve in time :C
-### The code should work, but I can't find out why not right now

 Use this from root folder to get the same results
 ```bash
 python modelfree_prediction/code_for_implementation/simulator.py 3